Soundstream: Digital Audio Interface

 The Digital Audio Interface (DAI) was the input/output path between the Digital Editing System and external hardware.
 The DAI received raw source data from session tapes and passed the data on to the editing system's computer for storage.
 Finished (edited) data passed through the DAI from the editing system's computer to a DTR for creation of a master tape.
 During the editing process, data from the editing system's computer passed through the DAI to a Digital Audio Conversion Unit (DAC Box) in the editing room.

 The DAI resided in the Editing System's computer and contained a one-megabyte FIFO.
 Realtime input/output capacity was eight channels of 16-bit audio data at any of the then standard sample rates.

 Digital Delay Unit

 To allow for a preview channel during the LP cutting process, Soundstream built a digital delay unit (DDU).
-Digital data from tape could be delayed by a user selectable time: 3ms to 1.308s in increments of 5.12ms.
-Delay was accomplished by the use of a variable-depth FIFO or ring buffer.
+Digital data from tape could be delayed by a user selectable time: 3 ms to 1.308 s in increments of 5.12 ms. Delay was accomplished by the use of a variable-depth FIFO or ring buffer.